-• Given the benefits of the stop smoking service, the alignment with local strategic priorities this service is considered relevant to meet the pharmaceutical needs of our population.
+• Given the benefits of the stop smoking service, the alignment with local strategic priorities this service secures improvements or better access to, or that have contributed towards meeting the need for, pharmaceutical services.

-Sexual health service
+3.6.4 Sexual health service

 Pharmacies that are commissioned to provide sexual health services in Lambeth are expected to provide all elements of the service set out below and are expected to participate in service development to potentially deliver additional services in liaison with commissioners.